Former Fed EXPOSES Gunna's Plea Deal. Did He Snitch?

 So it's very important to work with your state and local partners, man.

-They're invaluable resources, all right.
+They're invaluable resources.

-So you work with the state locals and you start to build a case and you start to identify members in the organization that are lower level.
+So you work with the state and locals and you start to build a case and you start to identify members in the organization that are lower level.

 Why is this important?